 People will usually experience some pain both during and after the procedure.
 The level of pain varies between individuals.

 Anxiety and worry about the procedure often make the experience more painful.
-People who are anxious about a bone marrow biopsy should talk to their doctor.
+People anxious about a bone marrow biopsy should talk with their doctor.

-The results may be ready a few days after the biopsy but might take longer.
+The results may be ready a few days after the biopsy, but it might take longer.
 A pathologist or hematologist, or doctor specializing in blood, will analyze the samples.

 The health provider will then explain the results and possibly arrange follow-up tests.

 Bone marrow biopsies are usually safe, but the procedure carries a risk of complications.
 Some of the more common problems can include:

 - bruising and pain at the biopsy site

 - prolonged bleeding from the biopsy site

 - infection at or near the biopsy site

 If a person has other health problems while having a bone marrow biopsy, this might also increase the risk of complications.